 Non-Dischargeable debt includes:

-When you’re considering bankruptcy, it’s important to understand the difference between secured debt and unsecured debt.
+When considering bankruptcy, it’s essential to understand the difference between secured and unsecured debt.

 Secured debt is debt that is backed by an asset.
 The most common types of secured debt are mortgages and car loans.